pFindStudio/pDeepXL/README.md

 #### pDeepXL.predict.generate_spectra_library

 In batch prediction mode, you can also save the prediction results to a spectra library file.
-The supported spectra library format includes `*.blib` and `*.msp`.
+Supported spectra library format includes `*.blib` and `*.msp`.

 Use the function `pDeepXL.predict.generate_spectra_library` to generate a spectra library file from prediction results.